Classroom Tech

 This shows the student’s view.
 The students will be able to view two projectors, each which project one of the monitors on the professor’s desk with extended monitors.
 Behind the projectors are two whiteboards.

-The Mini USB Camera is mounted on the wall behind the professor, and will show the classroom.
+The Mini USB Camera is wall-mounted behind the professor’s desk and is positioned to view the classroom.

 Smart Control Panel